tudelft-cda-lab/Tutorials/FlexFringe/first_parameters.md

 ![image of learned state machine](models/tutorial_largestblue.png)

 Let's remove the shallowfirst parameter from edsm.ini.
-There are two more parameters that we discuss in this tutorial that significantly influence the learned model.
-The finalred parameter prevents FlexFringe from adding new transitions to red states, i.e., a new transition cannot be added by a merge (also during determinization) to a state that is already in the core.
+The last parameter we discuss in this tutorial is finalred.
+This parameter prevents FlexFringe from adding new transitions to red states, i.e., a new transition cannot be added by a merge (also during determinization) to a state that is already in the core.
 Intuitively, the states in the core are already identified (learned).
 Changing the already identified structure using data from later (and often less certain) merges can therefore be considered bad.
 Let's see what it does to our learning process.

 **Finalred.** We add the line